-Dan Pepicelli is in his sixth year with the Tiger program as the pitching coach and third as the associate head coach in 2015.
-Pepicelli (pronounced peh-pih-SEH-lee) spent nine seasons (2001-09) as the head coach at St. John Fisher College in Rochester, N.Y.
+Dan Pepicelli completed his sixth year with the Tiger program as the pitching coach and third as the associate head coach in 2015.
+Pepicelli (pronounced peh-pih-SEH-lee) spent the previous nine seasons (2001-09) as head coach at St. John Fisher College in Rochester, N.Y.

 In 2010, Pepicelli coached Casey Harman, who had an 8-4 record and 3.86 ERA in 121.0 innings pitched over 19 starts.
 He had a 2.73 ERA and 27 strikeouts against four walks in 29.2 innings pitched in the 2010 NCAA Tournament.
 Pepicelli also developed Alex Frederick, who was seldomly used in 2009, to become Clemson’s top reliever in the 2010 NCAA Tournament.
 Frederick had a save in both of the Tigers’ wins in Omaha.

 The 2011 Tiger pitching staff had a 3.32 ERA and .239 opponents’ batting average.
 Clemson also had a 2.66 strikeout-to-walk ratio, the third-best mark in school history.
 During one stretch of the season, Tiger hurlers combined to pitch 37.0 innings in a row without allowing an earned run.
 Pepicelli molded righthander Justin Sarratt into one of the ACC’s best pitchers as a fifth-year player, as he had a 7-2 record and 2.57 ERA along with 65 strikeouts against only 14 walks on the season.